This post may contain affiliate links.

 Also, I have to say that our BISSELL Mini Carpet Cleaner, or the Green Machine as I like to call it, has been a recent lifesaver.
 I held out buying one for a while and every time my kids puked, which always seemed to be right after we’d given them bright red medicine, I had to go out and rent a carpet cleaner.
 Finally, after incurring the $30 rental fee for the second time, I sucked it up (pun intended) and bought the tiny Green Machine.

 It sucked up everything and left the room smelling way better.

 $100 well spent.

-Coming in at around $30, Lisa from The Give and Get can’t get enough of this thermos.
+Coming in at around $30, Lisa from The Give and Get can’t get enough of her YETI Rambler Thermos.
 If you’re serious about keeping things cold or hot, Yeti is premiere name you know you can trust to keep your coffee or tea warm all day long.

 If you’re looking for something a bit bigger, like a cooler for the lake or when camping, they also carry both hard and soft varieties starting at around $100.
 Whatever you opt for, you’re sure to find crazy value in these nearly indestructible and awesome products, and the coolers come with a 3 or 5-year warranty depending on the model.

 Instant-Pots are all the rage.
 It’s kind of like being in a weird, culinary cult.

 I have to admit, I don’t have one.
 But when I put the question out to my legions of personal finance followers (slight exaggeration…) the Instant-Pot showed up multiple times.
 I must be falling behind the times on this one because my mom informed me last weekend that she had just bought one.
 Camden (another of my BBC buds) thinks they rock, and I have to admit, my mom is a great cook!